anitaposch/anita-grav/user/pages/04.blog/articles-2022/221115-donate-dada/221115-donate-dada.md

 ---
 title: Empowering female Bitcoin educators in Africa
 taxonomy:
-    tags: [Blog, Bitcoin in Africa, On the ground]
+    tags: [Blog, Bitcoin in Africa, On the Ground]
 routes:
     default: '/more-women-bitcoin'
 date: 2022-11-15 10:30